Problem Explanation:

 - The time complexity is O(n * m), where

-.
-This is because we perform a nested loop where each digit ofnum1
+nis the length ofnum1andmis the length ofnum2.
+This is because we perform a nested loop where each digit ofnum1is multiplied by each digit ofnum2.

 - The time complexity is O(n * m), where